RadinRabiee/arch-installer/README.md

 # Arch Linux Installer Assistant
+#(For a production-ready Arch installation, please use the official Archinstall tool.
+This project serves as a demonstrative implementation showcasing skills in Linux system administration and automation.)

 An automated installation assistant for Arch Linux that guides users through the installation process with sensible defaults and customization options.